 The focus of Care Coordination is to assist each individual to achieve his or her unique goals and desires.

-Here at Ulster Cerebral Palsy, we will continue to provide you the same quality services we have for over 65 years.
-In an effort to ensure a smooth transition of care, Cerebral Palsy of Ulster County has joined Hudson Valley Services Providers (HVSP), a group of 22 Hudson Valley agencies who provide services to people with developmental disabilities.
+Here at Wraparound Services of the Hudson Valley, we will continue to provide you the same quality services we have for over 65 years.
+In an effort to ensure a smooth transition of care, Wraparound Services of the Hudson Valley has joined Hudson Valley Services Providers (HVSP), a group of 22 Hudson Valley agencies who provide services to people with developmental disabilities.
 HVSP was formed out of the need for collaboration and a unified voice during the transition to Care Coordination and has resulted in HVSP partnering with the LIFEPlan Care Coordination Organization, which includes a network of 65 regional agencies and serves over 17,000 individuals in NY State.
 LIFEPlan is committed to partnering with providers to ensure choice, stability and continuity of care for individuals and their families.

 For answers to many questions you may have about this transition, please view the People First Care Coordination brochure created by the OPWDD.